smajda/todo_django/README.md

 In broad strokes, the three most key players are the user (the person), the front end (html/css/js) and the back end (django).
 ![UML](uml.png)

 As shown in the diagram, there are four ways a user can interact with the app.
-I will breifly cover how this looks; if you are interested in more granualarity, check the appendix.
+I will briefly cover how this looks; if you are interested in more granualarity, check the appendix.

 # What did I accomplish & learn?